Finite-size effects on the convergence time in continuous-opinion dynamics: Results

 \subsubsection{Scale-free networks}

 In this section, we study the asymmetric-gossip model on the uncorrelated SFNs.
 We assume that the node's degree obeys a power-law distribution given by $P(k)=C k^{-\gamma}$ for $k\geq k_{\rm min}=2$ with the degree exponent $\gamma$ and normalization constant $C$.
-We impose $k_{\rm min}=2$ to guarantee the connectivity of the generated networks.
 We generate the SFNs based on the uncorrelated configuration model~\cite{Catanzaro2005Generation}.
 In other words, we begin with $N$ isolated nodes to each of which we assign degree $k_i$ (for $i=1, \ldots, N$) that is drawn from the distribution $P(k)$.
 Then, conditioned that $\sum_{i=1}^N k_i$ is an even number, we select a pair of nodes with probabilities proportional to their remaining degrees, i.e., $k_i$ subtracted by the present degree, and connect them by an edge if both of their current degrees are smaller than the assigned degrees and there is no edge between them.
 We repeat this wiring procedure until all nodes have the actual degree $k_i$.
 In practice, we terminate the wiring procedure when nodes with positive remaining degrees are already connected to each other or when there is only one node with the positive remaining degree.
+The generated networks are connected.

 The numerical results on SFNs are shown in Fig.~\ref{fig:SFN} for $q=1/2$ and for several values of $\gamma$ and $N$.
 We find that both $\rho(t)$ and $T$ are only slightly affected by $N$, which implies that $\bar z\approx 0$, for a range of $\gamma$.